jonitoh/readme-examples/README.md

 ## ⚙️&nbsp; Requirements

-*In this section, you can list any packages, third parties softwares or middlewares that you might judge relevant.*

 No specific requirements.

 ## 👀&nbsp; Examples

-*Show useful examples of the project with additional screenshots, code examples and demos if possible.*

 This README is an example of what my template can create.